ItsRawanMoha/LED-Blink/README.md

 ## Introduction

-The LED-Blink project demonstrates how to blink an LED using a microcontroller.
+The LED-Blink task demonstrates how to blink an LED using a microcontroller.
 In this case, we'll be using an Arduino uno board, but the principles can be applied to other microcontroller platforms as well.

 ## How it Works

-The project uses an Arduino board to control the LED.
+The task uses an Arduino board to control the LED.
 The Arduino is programmed to toggle a digital pin on and off, which in turn controls the LED.
 By adjusting the timing of the toggling, we can control the blinking pattern of the LED.

 ## Getting Started

-To get started with this project, you'll need the following:
+To get started with this task, you'll need the following:

 - An Arduino board (such as Arduino Uno)
 - A USB cable to connect the Arduino to your computer